AnyBody/ammr/Docs/about.rst

 About the AMMR
 ###################

-  The AnyBody Managed Model Repository has a DOI |DOI|.
+The AnyBody Managed Model Repository now has a DOI |DOI|.

-  This is handled by `Zenodo.org <https://zenodo.org/>`__, which is a European Open Science platform hosted at CERN.
+This is handled by `Zenodo.org <https://zenodo.org/>`__, which is an European Open Science platform hosted at CERN.
-  You can download all archived versions of the AMMR from `Zenodo.org <https://zenodo.org/>`__.
-When citing the AMMR please use:
+You can download all archived versions of the AMMR from `Zenodo.org <https://doi.org/10.5281/zenodo.1250764/>`__.

+The DOI is also usefull when citing the AMMR.
+For example, when citing the AMMR 2.1.1:

-.. rst-class:: float-right
+.. rst-class:: without-title

-.. note::  Lund, Morten Enemark, Damsgaard, Michael, Tørholm, Søren, Galibarov, Pavel E, Jung, Moonki, & Gopalakrishnan, Anantharaman.
-(2018, March 25).
-The AnyBody Managed Model Repository (AMMR) (Version 2.1.0).
-Zenodo. http://doi.org/10.5281/zenodo.1251276
+.. note::  Lund, Morten Enemark, Tørholm, Søren, & Jung, Moonki.
+(2018, Jun 12).
+The AnyBody Managed Model Repository (AMMR) (Version 2.1.1).
+Zenodo. http://doi.org/10.5281/zenodo.1252190

-Remember to the DOI for the specific version you use.
+Remember to use the DOI for the specific version you use.

 .. toctree::
     :maxdepth: 1